 Soup and some bread has long been a staple, cheap meal… and you know what?
 It’s delicious and good for you 🙂

-a mixture of veg of your choice.
-The pictured blender jug and very green soup had (leek, potato, garlic), 3 carrots, several broccoli florets form the garden, quite a few perpetual spinach leaves (leaf beet) from garden, dark green cabbage leaves also garden sourced 🙂 It also included small bunches of sage and parsley.
+- a mixture of veg of your choice.
+The top pictured soup had (leek, potato, garlic), 3 carrots, several broccoli florets form the garden, quite a few perpetual spinach leaves (leaf beet) from garden, dark green cabbage leaves also garden sourced 🙂 It also included small bunches of sage and parsley.
 Obviously this led to a very green soup.
 A focus on say parsnips and red peppers would give a nice pinky red one – a tin of tomatoes could be added too.
 Don’t forget wild foods – nettles make a nice inclusion to soup.

 Fry the onion/leek and garlic in the oil or marg. for a few minutes then add the potato and any other non-green leafy veg such as carrots/parsnips/peppers/courgettes etc. Cover with water and cook gently until the potato is soft.
 Then add any greens that are going in and cook for a few minutes.
 Alternatively at this juncture you can add the greens and turn off the heat, make sure the lid is properly on and leave it for a little while to slow cook without power (10 minutes onward).
 Blend it all up and enjoy, maybe with some herb bread?

 If you liked this basic blended soup, be sure to try some of our other frugal recipes here.